KOTOR-Community-Portal/mod-builds/src/k2/spoiler-free.md

 ### Dialogue Skipping

 Dialogue skipping is when an NPC's dialogue line is registered by the game, but jumped past immediately as it's switched to—you briefly see the subtitles, then they're gone with no other indication that character was speaking.
 I often get asked if this is a build problem, but it's not.
 The builds exacerbate it in some ways by adding more data to the game (it seems to be related to a memory leak in some way), but the biggest culprit by far is the Aspyr patch on Steam, though the issue can happen on any game version.
 The solution is just to restart your game when it starts happening to you.
 If it's *really* annoying for you, you can roll back the Steam patch to the legacypc beta version, which reduces the frequency of the skips in almost all cases (in my most recent run I had no skips at all on the legacypc version).

-### File Validation

-If you are playing on Steam and need to validate the integrity of your local files to try to repair a corrupted basegame, it *is not safe to do so* due to the way vanilla files are officially loaded in the Steam launcher.
-If you believe you have a corrupted or otherwise broken base install, you will need to execute a complete wipe and re-install: uninstall your game, then navigate to the game's install folder and delete any remaining contents (frequently, especially on Steam, mod content *will not* be uninstalled as part of the application's uninstallation, or wiped when the game is reinstalled), reinstall your game, then reinstall the mods.
-You will also need to start a fresh save in these circumstances, as errors from the prior broken game state will be loaded into your prior save.